publiccodenet/process-code-software-procurement/index.md

 ## How to read this process code

 This process code covers 4 different approaches to procuring software.
-Which steps you should read depends on your approach:
+Which steps you should read depends on your approach.

+All approaches should read steps 1-4 (Orientation phase).

+After orientation, read these steps based on your approach:

-* Buying off the shelf software: steps 1, 2, 3, 4, 5, 7, 8,
+* Buying off the shelf software: steps 5, 7, 8,
-* Custom instance of existing open source software: steps 1, 2, 3, 4,
+* Custom instance of existing open source software: steps ,
-* Buying custom software: steps 1, 2, 3, 4
+* Buying custom software: steps
-* Building software in-house: steps 1, 2, 3,
+* Building software in-house: steps

 ![Diagram of different paths through this material based on procurement process chosen](/process-code.png)